Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

 -	[ASP.NET 5 and Microsoft Web Developer Tools](https://docs.asp.net/en/latest/getting-started/installing-on-windows.html#install-asp-net-with-visual-studio)
 -	[Microsoft Azure](https://azure.microsoft.com) account

-## Set up your Azure AD tenant

-### Create a new Azure AD tenant or use an existing one.
+## Create a new Azure AD tenant

 This tenant will represent the SaaS provider.
-To create a new tenant:

 1. Sign into the [Azure management portal](https://manage.windowsazure.com).
 2. Click **New** > **App Services** > **Active Directory** > **Directory** > **Custom Create**.
 3. Enter the required information and click the **Finish** (checkmark) button.
     - Do _not_ check **This is a B2C directory**.

-### Register the Surveys application in your AD tenant.
+## Register the Surveys web app in your AD tenant

 1. In the [Azure management portal](https://manage.windowsazure.com), navigate to your AD tenant.
 2. Click **Applications**.